MEDROXYPROGESTERONE ACETATE injection, suspension

 • St. John's wort

 Know the medicines you take.
-Keep a list of your medicines with you to show your healthcare provider or pharmacist before you first start taking MPA Injectable Suspension, USP or when you get a new medicine.
+Keep a list of your medicines with you to show your healthcare professional or pharmacist before you first start taking MPA Injectable Suspension, USP or when you get a new medicine.

 What are the possible side effects of MPA Injectable Suspension, USP?